 About Ignaria

-The Founding Story
+The Story Behind Ignaria

-The problem I kept running into was access.
+The practical problem I kept running into was access.
 Primary sources are scattered across volumes, archives, and library shelves.
 Finding what Tertullian actually said about a specific doctrine, or tracing how the early Church understood baptism, requires hours of searching through indexes and anthologies — time most pastors, writers, and theology students simply don't have.

 Editorial Approach